fluxcd/helm-operator/docs/how-to/upgrade-to-beta.md

       tag: v1
 ```

-Say the arguments given to the old Helm operator were
+Say the arguments given to the old Helm Operator were

 ```yaml
 args: